-Your eyes and our powerful brains do a remarkable job of viewing a scene and seeing both dark shadow and bright highlight areas with great detail.
-Digital cameras are not quite as good at "seeing" that same range of brightnesses.
-You need to simulate the lesser abilities of digital photography to overcome your remarkably adaptive eyesight.
+Your eyes, along with your amazing brain, do a remarkable job of viewing a scene and seeing both dark shadow areas and bright highlight areas with great detail.
+Digital cameras are built with advanced technology, but still aren't as good at "seeing" that same range of brightness and darkness as the human eye.

 A quick way to preview how a photograph will actually look is to squint your eyes as you look at your subject.
 It sounds a bit unusual, but stay with me here for a second because with a little practice it will work well for you.

 Squinting will give you a quick view of the brightness levels of all of the objects in your photo.
-Generally, bright things are more emphasized than darker things in our scene.
+Generally, we notice bright things at a higher level than darker things in a photograph.
 Our brains work in such a way that the bright areas are noticed first and are more dominant.

 Look at the size and shape of the shadows in the scene in front of you.
 Notice where the shadows are falling.
 Paying attention to the shadows will give you an idea on the characteristics of the existing light as it hits your subject.